Perspective | ‘Not racially motivated’?: The Atlanta spa shootings show why the media should be wary of initial police statements

 A really bad day?
 For most of us, that might culminate in crying on the phone to your best friend, or maybe bingeing on butter pecan ice cream eaten right out of the container.

 “Would police describe a targeted massacre from someone who wasn’t white this way?
-What the hell?” wrote Sawyer Hackett, a political adviser to Julian Castro, the former HUD secretary and Democratic presidential candidate.
+What the hell?” wrote Sawyer Hackett, a political adviser to Julián Castro, the former HUD secretary and Democratic presidential candidate.

 Baker’s language and delivery were beyond inappropriate to the situation, way beyond insensitive.
 (Baker, by the way, is director of communications and community relations at the sheriff’s department; he’s supposed to be good at this.)